AbdallahAlShibli/CGPA_Calculator/README.md

-# CGPA_Calculator
+# JAVA CGPA Calculator App
-Create GPA Calculator in Java
+Create CGPA Calculator in Java by ask the user to enter the number of subjects and then enter the GPA and the credits of each subject then compute the CGPA.